goharbor/harbor/CONTRIBUTING.md

 Once your pull request has been opened it will be assigned to one or more reviewers.
 Those reviewers will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and style.

 Commit changes made in response to review comments to the same branch on your fork.

-### Squash Commits

-Before you submitting any pull request, always squash your commits into logical units of change.
-A logical unit of change is defined as a set of codes and documents that should be treated as a whole.
-When possible, compact your commits into one.
-The commands to use are `git rebase -i` and/or `git push -f`.

 ## Reporting issues